What is Wilderness TREK?

 How do I sign up for Wilderness TREK?

-Registration for will be open starting May 5th, 2014 - when open, registration for specific TREK trips can be done can be completed online.
+Registration for will be open starting early May 2016 - when open, registration for specific TREK trips can be done can be completed online.
 For more information on what this process looks like as well as more information on cancellation policies please visit our TREK Registration page.

 Please Note: Spaces in TREK are limited and tend to fill quickly.
 Registration will be conducted on a first come, first served basis.
 We recommend you register as soon as possible to avoid any disappointment.

-A limited amount of Financial Aid is available for those in need of financial assistance in order to participate.
-Our program also offers Identity-Based Scholarships.
+A limited amount of Financial Support is available for those in need of financial assistance in order to participate.
+We offer a limited number of financial support fee reductions for the TREK experience.
 Our ultimate goal is to work with ALL interested first year students to make participation in TREK a reality!
-TREKKIES who are awarded Financial Aid or Scholarships may request to borrow UVM Outing Club equipment which includes backpacks, sleeping bags, and rain gear.
+TREKKIES who are awarded Financial Support or Scholarships may request to borrow UVM Outing Club equipment which includes backpacks, sleeping bags, and rain gear.

-For more information about the TREK Programs, Costs, and financial aid options, please contact us:
+For more information about the TREK Programs, Costs, and financial support options, please contact us:

 Wilderness & Transfer E-mail: firstname.lastname@example.org